KxSystems/kx-vscode/README.md

 There are three options available from the right-click menu for executing code:

+- Execute entire file

+  Takes the current file and executes it against the active connection Results are displayed in the [output window](#view-results).
+Returned data is displayed in the [kdb results window](#view-results).

 - Execute current selection

-  Takes the current selection (or current line if nothing is selected) and executes it against the connected q process.
+  Takes the current selection (or current line if nothing is selected) and executes it against the active connection.
 Results are displayed in the [output window and/or the kdb results window](#view-results).

-- Execute entire file

-  Takes the current file and executes it against the connected q process.
-Results are displayed in the [output window](#view-results).
-Returned data is displayed in the [kdb results window](#view-results).

 - Run q file in new q instance

-  If q is installed and executable from the terminal, you can execute an entire script on a newly launched q instance.
+  If q is installed and executable from the terminal, you can execute an entire q script on a newly launched q instance.
 Executing a file on a new instance is done in the terminal, and allows interrogation of the active q process from the terminal window.

 ### Insights query execution